Last updated on January 9th, 2024

 - Full-Day Private Chernihiv Trip: Visit beautiful ancient Chernihiv with a private guide and enjoy a comprehensive tour of this cozy city

-One hundred fifty kilometers away from Kiev there is a unique interesting town Nizhyn in Chernihiv Region which became famous throughout the country for pickled cucumbers.
+One hundred fifty kilometers away from Kyiv there is a unique interesting town Nizhyn in Chernihiv Region which became famous throughout the country for pickled cucumbers.
 Besides that, travelers like to visit it for a cozy atmosphere, quiet old streets with ancient buildings, many churches, unique museums, and monuments.

 Many people also know Nizhyn as the city of treasures.
-In 1852, 200 silver coins from the era of Kievan Rus were found in Nizhyn, and in 1873 the largest Ukrainian treasure of Roman silver dinars of the 4th century was found there too.
+In 1852, 200 silver coins from the era of Kyivan Rus were found in Nizhyn, and in 1873 the largest Ukrainian treasure of Roman silver dinars of the 4th century was found there too.

 Nizhyn was at the crossroads of the most important trading routes of the 17th-16th and early 19th centuries.
 Its market area was the largest among similar ones on Left-Bank Ukraine, covering about 4 hectares.
-The city was one of the richest in that time Kievan Rus and one of the richest in the annexed territories of the Moscow kingdom, and then the entire Russian Empire.
+The city was one of the richest in that time Kyivan Rus and one of the richest in the annexed territories of the Moscow kingdom, and then the entire Russian Empire.

 Interesting Things You Can Do in Nizhyn